How Many Times Can You Repeat A Grade In South Africa?

 By |

-How Many Times in South Africa May You Repeat A Grade?
+How Many Times Can You Repeat A Grade In South Africa?

 Can a South African Student Fail Grade 9 Twice